Ellawangari/ansible-config-mgt/README.md

 # ansible-config-mgt
-first build test with jenkins for ansible project
+second build test with jenkins for ansible project